jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 In this project milestone, we set off to complete an exploratory data analysis (or EDA) task on a select dataset that was found publically available.

 This general, combined, EDA is done in fulfilment of Task 5 for Milestone 2.
-This markdown is being completed after each of us individually completed our own EDA's and our own analyses, drawing conclusions ind
+This markdown is being completed after each of us individually completed our own EDA's and our own analyses, drawing conclusions individually first.
+This document is now a coalescence of all our individual parts into a single, summarative document which highlights the most important discoveries and take-aways from the seperate EDA's.

 ## Instructions:
 - You should remain focused on your research question(s) - it is very easy to get lost down rabbit holes in data analyses projects.